 The work you produce for class projects may be posted to the VPA department’s social media channels.
 You may request that the department include attribution with the content (e.g. “© 2019, Jane Student”), or you may remain anonymous.

-Course requirements include substantial work using Adobe Photoshop and Premiere, Hootsuite, etc. If you do not have or cannot run these programs on your personal laptop, your schedule must allow you to spend time in the Design Lab during available hours.
+Course requirements include substantial work using Adobe Photoshop and Illustrator, Canva, Hootsuite, etc. If you do not have or cannot run these programs on your personal laptop, your schedule must allow you to spend time in the Design Lab during available hours.

 The lab schedule posted outside the door lists times that the lab is available for your homework.